JoaoPauloUbaF/tasks-prototype/README.md

 - Drag-to-reorder with react-native-gesture-handler + Reanimated
 - Add unit tests for controller and store logic (filters, undo buffer)
 - Add E2E smoke tests (Detox or Playwright for web)

+## Trade offs

+- There were problems with Expo Snack dependencies management, so no Snacks for now
+- Github Pages build done, but buttons don't work if not inside a <Link> Component, so the functions for adding tasks is not working, filtering, and dark mode.

 ## Notes & future work